open-science-us/open-science/non-parametric-test/Kolmogorov-Smirnov/README.md

 ## [KolmogorovSmirnovTest.java](https://commons.apache.org/proper/commons-math/jacoco/org.apache.commons.math3.stat.inference/KolmogorovSmirnovTest.java.html)

-## Case One:  Fraud Detection
+## Case One:  Detecting Fraudulent Transactions

-Carry out Kolmogorov-Smirnov test to compare the two distributions of unit prices in sales data for fraud detection.

-**Method 1 estimation method:** Call bootstrap to search for top N products for each of the products that has less than 20 transactions.

-**Method 2 kolmogorovSmirnovTest method:** Call kolmogorovSmirnovTest against top N products to find the one with the highest p-value for each of the products that has less than 20 transactions.
+Section 4.2.3.2 (Few Transactions of Some Products) in Chapter 4 (Detecting Fraudulent Transactions) in [Data Mining with R] (http://www.amazon.com/Data-Mining-Learning-Knowledge-Discovery/dp/1439810184)

+There are products with very few (< 20) transactions.
+For each of the products that has less than 20 transactions, we will search for the product with the most similar unit price distribution and then use a Kolmogorov-Smirnov test to check if the similarity is statistically signicant.

+Carrying out this task for all combinations of products would be computationally too demanding.
+Instead, the author searched for the product with the most similar median and IQR.
+Given this similar product and then carried out a Kolmogorov-Smirnov test between their respective unit price distributions, storing the results of this test.
+Only 117 out of 985 products with less than 20 transactions were found.

+I use an alternative solution.
+Use an estimation method to get top 15 similar ones quickly, then carried out the full Kolmogorov-Smirnov test to get the most similar one out of the top 15 ones.
+358 out of 985 products are found.

-*** Scala Code
+### Scala Code
 ~~~
 import org.apache.spark.rdd.RDD
 import org.apache.spark.storage.StorageLevel